 Banking: A Memory Map architectural feature that allows modules to implement multiple Memory Map Pages that have the same Page address, effectively providing additional memory depth.
 For example, banking is used to provide additional lane related registers for more than eight lanes.
+Such Pages are called lane banked.
 See Section 8.1 for more information.